syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Mac.md

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your application to use our components.

-4.Include the following namespaces in the Program.cs file.
+4.Include the following Namespaces in the Program.cs file.

 {% tabs %}